HL7/CardX-HTN-MNG/input/pagecontent/index.md

 ### HTN Management Goals

+- 	Ensure providers can view actionable, structured average blood pressure measurements within the context of the patient’s chart in the EHR.
 - Create integrated, automated, vendor-agnostic hypertension standards by developing FHIR resources and open APIs that enable interoperable, scalable, and accessible hypertension management both at home and in the clinic
 - Define the methodology to enable data liquidity between **home blood pressure measurement devices**, **Personal Health Intermediaries**, and **EHR devices**.
 - Harmonize HTN vocabulary (demographics, VS, diagnoses, assessments, labs, meds, care plan)
 - Develop device data exchange standards (“plug and play”) for:
     - Home BP device data
-    - Communication between patient-facing and clinician EHR systems
+    - Communication between patient-facing and clinician Population Health Management and EHR systems